 5. Hotel Caravana, Amenia

 If you’ve dreamed of an Airstream camping experience but don’t have a sleek silver bullet camper (or the right vehicle to tow it), then Hotel Caravana is the glamorous camping destination for you!
-Enjoy the perfect blend of boutique hotel charm and retro cool by staying in one of Hotel Caravana’s old-school Airstreams.
+Enjoy the perfect blend of boutique hotel charm and retro cool with an Airstream rental in Hotel Caravana’s old-school Airstreams.

-Each Airstream is outfitted with a bathroom and shower, sound system, Wi-Fi, heating, and air conditioning.
+Each unit in the Airstream hotel is outfitted with a bathroom and shower, sound system, Wi-Fi, heating, and air conditioning.
 Breakfast snacks are included, and you can either prepare your other meals in the kitchenette or order room service to your Airstream from 3 to 9:30 p.m.

 Pro Tip: Not all glamping experiences are the same.
 For example, some accommodations require glampers to bring their own bedding, so be sure to follow the directions provided by the campsite and plan ahead for a sensational stay.